mushakushi/game-development-reference/README.md

 git submodule foreach "git add . && git commit -m <commit-message> && git push"
 ```

-$^1$ _Perforce (or a self-hosted HelixCore instance) is an industry standard and, if money is not an issue, should be preferred._
+$^1$ _Perforce (or a self-hosted HelixCore instance) is an industry standard, and, if money is not an issue, should be preferred._

 ### Merge Requests
 Once the work on your branch is completed, you can merge your branch into master using a merge request, which you can read about [here](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/incorporating-changes-from-a-pull-request/merging-a-pull-request).